atomix/atomix.github.io/docs/latest/user-manual/primitives/AtomicLock.md

   .build();
 ```

+{:.callout .callout-warning}
+It's important that distributed locks can tolerate network partitions without split brain, so it is strongly recommended that users configure at least one [Raft partition group][partition-groups] to use for distributed locking.

 Atomic locks can also be configured in configuration files.
 To configure an atomic lock primitive, use the `atomic-lock` primitive type:

 `atomix.conf`